exercism/perl5/concepts/arrays-and-lists/about.md

 scalar ('Alice', 'Bob', 'Charlie'); # 'Charlie' (and some warnings).
 ```

-Read more in the folowing FAQ: [What is the difference between a list and an array?](perlfaq4listarray)
+Read more in the following FAQ: [What is the difference between a list and an array?][perlfaq4listarray]

 [perlfaq4listarray]: https://perldoc.pl/perlfaq4#What-is-the-difference-between-a-list-and-an-array?
 [grep]: https://perldoc.pl/functions/grep